 Please visit LendingPoint’s SuperMoney profile to check out the latest rates and terms.

 LendingPoint was founded in July of 2014, which makes it a relatively new startup.
 However, its experienced management team and financial backing have allowed it to grow quickly into a leader in online direct lending.
-LendingPoint has its headquarters in Kennesaw, in the greater Atlanta metropolitan area, but it operates in six states.
-The company is structured as a Limited Liability Company and has an A- rating with the BBB.
+LendingPoint has its headquarters in Kennesaw, in the greater Atlanta metropolitan area, but it operates in many states across the country.
+The company is structured as a Limited Liability Company.

 Lending Point’s CEO, Tom Burnside, CTO, Franck Fatras, and Chief Risk and Analytics Officer, Sharat Shankar were all part of CAN Capital’s management team.
 Can CAPITAL is a leading marketplace for small businesses.
 Tom Burnside, for instance, was the President and Chief Operating Officer of CAN Capital from 2000 to 2013.
 Franck Fatras was CAN Capital’s CTO during the same period, and Sharat Shankar was a senior vice-president.

 From the start, LendingPoint has been a direct lender, which allows it to provide instant decisions on loan applications.
 In October 2015, LendingPoint received a $100 million credit facility from Ares Management: a publicly traded global asset manager with $92 billion in assets, as of December 2015.